IPod Socks

-iPod Socks were a set of multi-colored cotton knit socks introduced by Apple Inc. in November 2004 for protection of iPods from damage during travel.
+iPod Socks are a set of multi-colored cotton knit socks introduced by Apple Inc. in November 2004 for protection of iPods from damage during travel.

 History

-The socks were jokingly presented by Apple CEO Steve Jobs as a "revolutionary new product" at a special music event held on October 26, 2004.
-They were available in a package of six different colors, including green, purple, grey, blue, orange and pink, for US$29.
+On October 26, 2004, Apple CEO Steve Jobs jokingly presented the socks as a "revolutionary new product" at a special music event.
+They were available in a package of six different colors, including green, purple, grey, blue, orange, and pink, for US$29, or about US$5 a sock.

-Apple stopped selling the product sometime in September 2012.
+Eight years later, sometime in September 2012, Apple stopped selling the product.
 The set soon became a collector's item, with aftermarket prices rising as high as US$90 by 2014.

 Reception

 Jeremy Horwitz of iLounge gave a rating of B− for the socks, indicating a "Limited Recommendation".
 Horwitz noted the product's two-toned design and ability to hold an iPod of any size, but criticized the socks for inhibiting access to the screen and controls and high price.
 In 2021, Chaim Gartenberg of The Verge described the product as a "bizarre piece of Apple's history" comparable to the Polishing Cloth, noting that the socks remained relatively popular during its availability from 2004 to 2012 due to their "relatively universal size" and bright colors.